wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 size and refuse a tag of any other length.
 Use one tag length per key.

-**Secrets returned to you.** DH private keys, shared secrets, KDF output, decrypted plaintext and exported RSA components are returned as `byte[]`.
-`FipsDhKeyPair` and `FipsRsaKeyComponents` zero their private parts on `Dispose`; zero other buffers with `CryptographicOperations.ZeroMemory` when done.
+**Secrets returned to you.** DH private keys, shared secrets, KDF output, decrypted plaintext (RSA and AES) and exported RSA private components are returned as pinned `byte[]` arrays, so the GC does not leave moved copies. `FipsDhKeyPair` and `FipsRsaKeyComponents` zero their private parts on `Dispose`; zero other buffers with `CryptographicOperations.ZeroMemory` when done.
+Copies you make yourself are ordinary arrays that the GC can move.

 **Dispose.** `Dispose` (or `using`) is how keys and DRBG state in native memory are zeroized.
 An object that is not disposed is zeroized only when its